jeremyandrews/netgrasp/README.md

 ```

 The following alert types are supported:
-* first_requested: the first time an IP address is requested on your network
+* first_requested: the first time an IP address is requested on the network
-* requested: any time an IP address is requested on your network
+* requested: any time an IP address is requested on the network
-* first_seen: the first time an IP address is actively seen on your network
+* first_seen: the first time an IP address is actively seen on the network
 * first_seen_recently: when a stale IP address becomes active again
-* seen: any time an IP address is actively seen on your network
+* seen: any time an IP address is actively seen on the network
 * changed_ip: a known device has changed IPs
+* duplicate_ip: multiple MACs with the same IP active on the network
 * stale: any time an IP address hasn't been seen for more than active_timeout
   seconds
 * network_scan: any time a device requests an abnormally large number of IPs